Topmost frequently asked scenario-based Manual Testing interview questions for the experienced professionals with details answers:

 - Module/section of the application (if applicable)

-With any application that we test, we are trying to see if a certain set of requirements are met by the application or not.
-But when it comes to a user facing site, apart from concentrating on functionality, we also have to look into few the usability features, may be performance and security aspects also to a certain extent.
+Answer: With any application that we test, we are trying to see if a certain set of requirements are met by the application or not.
+But when it comes to a user-facing site, apart from concentrating on functionality, we also have to look into a few usability features, maybe performance and security aspects also to a certain extent.

 Another factor that helps immensely, is to talk to the developers or the business analysts (when available) to get a confirmation on our understanding or clarifications in case of doubts.

-Q5.
-How to get maximum productivity from offshore team?
+#Q 5) How to get maximum productivity from an offshore team?

-The key is to make sure that all the testers know about all the modules and that there is no knowledge concentration in one place.
-Involving everyone in test script peer reviews, defect meetings and KT sessions is going to ensure that everyone is aware of the application to the best extent possible.
+Answer: The key is to make sure that all the testers know about all the modules and that there is no knowledge concentration in one place.
+Involving everyone in test script peer reviews, defect meetings, and KT sessions are going to ensure that everyone is aware of the application to the best extent possible.

 Regular follow up meetings also help the process very much.